Jamazi4/bimcat/node-notes.md

 - highlight wrong links - at least to wrong input type will be easy - then also eval errors
 - lock node menu buttons
-- for extrude remove buffer positions ending up as not a part of indices
 - color picker in output node
 - addNode menu to have search
 - ctrl-z and ctrl-r